Acgsior/Acgsior/source/_posts/react-async-component-hoc.md

 #### Unsound implemention of Async Component HOC

-It starts with finding a strange implemention of Redux action.
+This topic starts with finding a strange implemention of Redux action.

 ```` javascript
 // actions/xxx.js